 Our patients deserve the best tools available.
-Dr. Angie has equipped our office with the tools that will produce the best results in the most comfortable, safe, and efficient manner.
+Dr. Nauman has equipped our office with the tools that will produce the best results in the most comfortable, safe, and efficient manner.
 Some of the tools used in our office include electric drills that produce less vibration, DIAGNOdent cavity detector, the Odyssey Laser, iPads, intraoral imaging, digital x-rays, high-definition televisions, and massage chairs.

 As innovative new tools are invented, they will be assessed and added to our practice as necessary.

 Why is Glisten Dental different from other Tulsa dental offices?